Examples

 DKIM signing is normally performed by the SMTP submission server.
 In rare instances it may be necessary for clients to sign e-mail before sending.
 If you find yourself needing to do this, the example below shows you how.

 CMail automatically detects the key type (RSA or Ed25519) and can sign the same message using multiple algorithms.
-Assuming the private key is an RSA key, the e-mail below will be signed using RSA-SHA256 with relaxed/relaxed canonicalisation.
+Assuming the private key is an RSA key, the e-mail below will be signed using rsa-sha256 with relaxed/relaxed canonicalisation.

 cmail.exe -host:smtp.example.com -to:user1@example.com -from:user2@example.com "-subject:DKIM signed message" "-body:This message is signed." -dkim:inveigle.net:thingamajig:c:\inveigle.private.key -dkim:example.com:selector:c:\example.private.key -dkim-canon:r/r -dkim-default:example.com